El Capitan, meandering rivers, black bears, deep valleys and vast meadows can only describe one place: Yosemite National Park.

 Iconic mountains, rock formations, majestic waterfalls and giant sequoias set it apart from most other places in the world.
 This inspiring nature makes it one of America’s most well-loved and popular National Parks.

 A few years ago, along with my friend Harriet, I gathered my rucksack and headed out of San Francisco on the Amtrak to Yosemite National Park.
 We’d briefly read about the place and thought it looked pretty enough to spend a couple days.
-But I soon discovered that describing it as pretty is a huge understatement.
+However, I soon discovered that describing it as pretty is a huge understatement.
 It’s paradise.

 As soon we caught a glimpse of it, we knew we wanted to spend longer there.